santoshilam/Discipline_Specific_Guidance_for_DMPs/content/1_chapter1/chapter1.md

-# Guidance for DMPs in Natural Sciences
+# Guidance for DMPs - Template

 ## General information to the discipline guidance

-This guidance is intended to assist researchers in the natural sciences with creating effective and compliant data management plans (DMPs).
-The information provided is based on a survey of best practices and common requirements in the field.
+This guidance template is intended to assist researchers in the different fields with creating a guidace document that can help with creating an effective and compliant data management plans (DMPs).
+The template is based on the Science Europe DMP template.

 ## Data Description and Collection or Re-use of Existing Data

-<span style="color:blue">How will new data be collected or produced and/or how will existing data be re-used?</span>
+_How will new data be collected or produced and/or how will existing data be re-used?_
 -
 -
 -